The Istana: Post World War II

-The building continued to be used by governors of the newly created Crown Colony of Singapore.
+The building continued to be used by governors of the newly created Crown Colony of Singapore after the end of the Japanese occupation.

-When Singapore attained self-rule in 1959, the building was handed over to the Government of Singapore.
-It was then renamed the Istana.
-Yusof Ishak was appointed the first local head of state, the Yang di-Pertuan Negara, and took up office at the Istana.
+When Singapore attained self-government as the State of Singapore in 1959, the building was handed over to the Government of Singapore and renamed the Istana Negara Singapura.
+Sir William Goode became the first local head of state, the Yang di-Pertuan Negara of Singapore, and took office there from 3 June to 3 December 1959, and was followed by Yusof Ishak.